sinchanabm-ux/Data_Visualization_of_Customer_Churn/README.md

 ## What's in this repo

-- `DVZ_RiskAssign.ipynb` - the notebook where data cleaning, model training, and churn risk scoring happens
+- 'DVZ_RiskAssign.ipynb' - the notebook where data cleaning, model training, and churn risk scoring happens
-- `Customer_Churn_Analysis_and_Prediction_FINAL.pbix` - the Power BI file with the dashboard
+- 'Customer_Churn_Analysis_and_Prediction_FINAL.pbix' - the Power BI file with the dashboard
+- 'Model_train_ftr_imp.ipynb' - the notebook used to estimate feature importance for customer churn influence
-- `README.md` - this file
+- 'README.md' - this file

 ## The dataset

 6,418 customer records with 32 columns covering demographics, the services each customer had signed up for, billing info, and whether they'd churned.
 A number of the service-related columns (Value Deal, Multiple Lines, Online Security, Streaming TV, and others) had missing values, mostly because those customers didn't have internet service to begin with.
-Those gaps were filled in as "No" rather than dropped.
+Those gaps were filled in as "NA" rather than dropped.

 Customer status originally had three values - Stayed, Joined, and Churned.
 For modeling, this was mapped down to a binary target where Stayed and Joined become 0 and Churned becomes 1.
 Churn Category and Churn Reason were dropped before modeling since they're only populated for customers who already churned and would leak the outcome.